Mackie's

 Mackie's Limited, trading as Mackie's of Scotland, is a Scottish ice cream and confectionery manufacturer based in Rothienorman, Aberdeenshire, Scotland.
-It was founded in 1912 as a dairy farm but diversified into the manufacture of ice cream in 1986, before selling the milk retail business to Robert Wiseman during 1997.
+It was founded in 1912 as a dairy farm but diversified into the manufacture of ice cream in 1986, then sold the milk retail business to Robert Wiseman in 1997.

-In 2009 a partnership was formed with a Tayside potato farming family, the Taylors, to produce crisps, marketed under the name of Mackie's at Taypack.
+In 2009 a partnership was formed with a Tayside potato farming family, the Taylors, to produce potato crisps, marketed under the name of Mackie's at Taypack.
 In 2022, the Taylor family purchased Mackie's shares in the crisp business.
 The manufacture of chocolate on the Mackie farm in Aberdeenshire began in 2014.

 Ice cream

-Mackie's of Scotland makes all of its ice cream on the family farm in Aberdeenshire using fresh, whole milk.
+Mackie's of Scotland makes all of its ice cream on the family farm in Aberdeenshire using fresh, whole milk and cream, and other ingredients.
 The farm holds 330 cows and produces over 10 million litres of ice cream a year.
 A range of flavours are available in the Classic range, including: Traditional, Honeycomb, Chocolate, Organic and Raspberry Ripple.
 In the Indulgent range are: Salted Caramel, Madagascan Vanilla and Chocolate Orange & Honeycomb.
 Mackie's first began ice cream production in 1986.

-Mackie's of Scotland is best known for its Traditional flavour ice cream, which is Scotland's best selling ice cream.
+Mackie's of Scotland is best known for its Traditional flavour (plain, as distinct from vanilla) ice cream, which is Scotland's best-selling ice cream.

+Reviews on Trustpilot have been mixed, many reporting in 2024 and later that the ice cream used to be excellent, but had deteriorated, with mention of gums and emulsifiers being added.
+Ingredients of Mackie's Traditional ice cream as of 2026 are listed as "Whole milk (60%), whipping cream (21%), sugar, milk solids, glycerine, emulsifier (mono- and diglycerides of fatty acids), stabilisers (sodium alginate and guar gum) – no artificial ingredients"; ingredients were the same, plus egg, in 2021.